 The discount rate used to compute the present value of plan liabilities is based generally on rates of high-grade corporate bonds with maturities similar to the average period over which benefits will be paid.
 The discount rate used to determine net benefit cost for the current year is the same discount rate used to determine the benefit obligation as of the previous year's balance sheet date, unless a plan settlement occurs during the current year that requires an updated discount rate for net periodic cost measurement.
-For 2021 and 2020, the Pension Plan discount rates used to determine net periodic benefit cost are disclosed on a weighted-average basis.
+For 2022 and 2021, the Pension Plan discount rates used to determine net periodic benefit cost are disclosed on a weighted-average basis.

-The overall expected rate of return on plan assets assumption is used in determining net periodic benefit cost due to recent returns on OGE Energy's long-term investment portfolio.
+The overall expected rate of return on plan assets assumption is used in determining net periodic benefit cost.
 The rate of return on plan assets assumption is the average long-term rate of earnings expected on the funds currently invested and to be invested for the purpose of providing benefits specified by the Pension Plan or postretirement benefit plans.
 This assumption is reexamined at least annually and updated as necessary.
 The rate of return on plan assets assumption reflects a combination of historical return analysis, forward-looking return expectations and the plans' current and expected asset allocation.

 The assumed health care cost trend rates have a significant effect on the amounts reported for postretirement medical benefit plans.
-Future health care cost trend rates are assumed to be 6.50 percent in 2022 with the rates trending downward to 4.50 percent by 2030.
+Future health care cost trend rates are assumed to be 6.25 percent in 2023 with the rates trending downward to 4.50 percent by 2030.